CrugBarat/cats_dogs_Express/README.md

 # Brief

-You have been asked to build an api to hold information about dogs.
+You have been asked to build an API to hold information about dogs.

 This should be a RESTful API and should include the following routes: